-The Nomination and Remuneration Committee will also deliberate on issues from the perspectives of gender, global expertise, and other diversity-related issues as well as skills.
+Composed of a majority of Independent Directors, the Nomination and Remuneration Committee elects its chairperson from among the Independent Directors to ensure its independence.
+The Nomination and Remuneration Committee, of which Independent Directors are the majority, deliberates on issues from the perspectives of gender and other diversity-related issues as well as skills.